alexanderdavidpan/cryptocompare/README.md

 ## Usage

-To use Cryptocompare, just require it like so:
+To use cryptocompare, just require it like so:

 ```ruby
 require 'cryptocompare'